-In Ringkjøbing Landbobank's opinion, the risk factors included in the model are adequate to cover all of the risk areas which the law requires the bank's management to take into account in determining the solvency requirement and the risks which management finds that the bank has assumed.
+Ringkjøbing Landbobank believes that the risk factors included in the model are adequate for all the risk areas required by law which the bank's management must take into account when fixing the

-The board of directors and management must also assess whether the capital base is adequate to support any forthcoming activities.
-In Ringkjøbing Landbobank this determination is a part of the general assessment of the solvency requirement.
-Management therefore makes an annual assessment of how the expectations regarding growth affect the computation of the solvency requirement.
+The board of directors and management must also assess whether the capital base is adequate to support forthcoming activities.
+This assessment is a part of Ringkjøbing Landbobank's general determination of its solvency requirement.